 That’s “Amazon-eBay Arbitrage”.

-Basically this is what’s happening: Very sharp eBay sellers, let’s call them arbitragers, “sell” products on eBay for higher prices than you would pay for the exact same product if you bought them from Amazon or some other retailer.
+Basically this is what’s happening: Very sharp eBay sellers, let’s call them arbitragers, “sell” products on eBay for higher prices than the exact same products on Amazon.
 Not only that, but these sellers “sell” products that they don’t actually have in their possession.
 They don’t order the product from the legitimate seller (by legitimate, I mean the seller who actually makes or stocks the item) until you order it from them.

 The process works like this: You find an eBay listing for something you want, you order it from the eBay arbitrager and pay for it.
 The eBay arbitrager then orders it from Amazon and has it shipped to you.
 As long as the price on eBay is higher than Amazon’s price, the eBay arbitrager makes money.
 Some of these eBay arbitragers even have computers running software that continually analyzes prices on Amazon and eBay so as to find the products with the most profit potential.